theywa/enketo-express-oc/tutorials/oc-api.md

 - Has an optional `jini` parameter with string value `"true"` or `"false"`.
 Defaults to `"false"`.
 Only works if jini was configured in config.json.
 - Has an optional `go_to` parameter with a string value consisting of the absolute path of the question.
 A fragment identifier (#hash) can be added to point to a specific discrepancy note thread_id.
 E.g. `go_to=/path/to/node_comment#345saUDfg`.
 - Has an optional `go_to_error_url` parameter that in conjunction with `go_to` will prompt the user to redirect to a _mini form_ if the go_to target is not available or hidden.
+- Has an optional `interface` parameter with a string value of either `"default"`, `"queries"`, or `"sdv"` that results in tweaked error messages.

 Otherwise, use exactly as [POST /instance/iframe](http://apidocs.enketo.org/v2/#/post-instance-iframe)